Uses of the Banana

 5) Using the strips of banana stalk, tie the rolled leaf together in three or four places to prevent the spliff from unraveling.

+6) Sit under a coconut palm and enjoy your spliff.
+(Herbs can be smoked for religious or recreational purposes.
 Keep in mind that possession of certain herbs are illegal in the Virgin Islands and elsewhere.)

 SeeStJohn.com is by far the most comprehensive and complete guide to the island of St. John in the US Virgin Islands (USVI) found anywhere – end of story – Check us out and see St John for yourself!